-Programs for parents supported by a global parental leave policy.
+Programs for parents supported by a global parental leave policy

 The current approach to improving gender equality is not working fast enough.
-Research shows that with current growth patterns, we cannot expect to see equal representation of women and men at CEO level until 2100, and similar projections apply for executive leadership in Australia.1
+Research shows that with current growth patterns, we cannot expect to see equal representation of women and men at CEO level until 2100, and similar projections apply for executive leadership.